-In addition to the educational value of the Mediation Clinic, Cardozo is proud of the community service the clinic provides.
-Clinic participants are in training to be mediators in the fall semester of their program.
-In the spring semester they are full-fledged, approved mediators servicing difficult and diverse cases.
-Cardozo students participate in hundreds of cases each year, either as an apprentice mediator (observing or co-mediating) or as a mediator.
-Of those cases, a majority result in agreement between the parties.
-Supplementing their mediation service, each student gives a presentation on conflict resolution to high school, college, community or other audiences and writes a scholarly paper.
+Clinic participants train to be mediators in the fall semester of the program.
+In the spring semester, they are full-fledged, approved mediators servicing difficult and diverse cases.
+Cardozo students participate in all aspects of the mediation process and serve as apprentice mediators (observing or co-mediating) or as a mediator.
+Of those cases, a majority result in an agreement between the parties.
+Supplementing their mediation service, during the spring semester, each student gives a presentation on conflict resolution to students in high school, college, law school, community organizations, or other audiences.

 Founded in 1985, Cardozo was one of the first law schools in the nation to establish a Mediation Clinic.
 Alumni of Cardozo’s Mediation Clinic have become leaders in the field of dispute resolution.
 In addition to the educational value of the Mediation Clinic, Cardozo is proud of the community service the clinic provides in partnership with The New York Peace Institute.

 Mediation Clinic Director